nissymori/JAX-CORL/README.md

         critic=critic,
     )
 ```
-For all algorithms, we have `Trainer` class (e.g. `TD3BCTrainer` for TD3+BC) which encompasses all necessary components for the algorithm: models, hyperparameters, update logics.
+For all algorithms, we have `Trainer` class (e.g. `TD3BCTrainer` for TD3+BC) which encompasses all necessary components for the algorithm: models, hyperparameters, and update logics.
 The Trainer class is versatile and can be used outside of the provided files if the create_trainer function is properly implemented to meet the necessary specifications for the Trainer class.
-**Note**: So far, we could not follow the policy for CQL due to technical issue.
-This will be handled in near future.
+**Note**: So far, we have not followed the policy for CQL due to technical issues.
+This will be handled in the near future.

 # See also
 **Great Offline RL libraries**